 You can trust us with your engine because we have the largest and most knowledgeable supply chain of LGB Parts.
 As an authorized LGB Direct Importer, we know which parts are available (more parts than are listed on our website).
 Additionally, our world-renowned cross-reference database allows us to match new parts produced by Maerklin with old parts no longer produced by LGB.

 Now, comes the subject matter of packing.
-LGB spend thausends of dollars in product research on how to encase their products to minimize the risk of shipping damage.
+LGB spends thousands of dollars in product research on how to encase their products to minimize the risk of shipping damage.
 This means that you should always ship in the original LGB Styrofoam package and that then enclosed in the original red box.
-The red box ensures that both halvses of the styrofoam will stay together and hence secure the engine into position.
+The red box ensures that both haves of the styrofoam will stay together and hence secure the engine into position.
 IF your engine had extra blocks (ie. front and center) they must be installed or the engine will move back and forth and will have damage.
-Engines with tenders which are with int he same shell (Mogul or 2-4-0) have also a center block which must be installed.
+Engines with tenders that are within the same shell (Mogul or 2-4-0) have also a center block that must be installed.